carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 plt.legend(loc="best")
 plt.title("Regressor predictions")
 ~~~
-{: . language-python}
+{: .language-python}

 ![random forest reg pred](../fig/EM_rf_reg_prediction.png)

 Lets take this step further and stack a series of regression estimators.
 In the same way the RandomForest classifier derives a results from a series of trees we will combine the results from a series of different estimators in our stack.
 This is done using whats called an ensemble meta-estimator called VotingRegressor.

 We'll apply a Voting regressor to a random forest, gradient boosting and linear regressor.

+> ## But wait again, isn't a random forest (and a gradient boosting model) an ensemble method instead of a regression model?
+> Yes they are, but they can be thought of as one big complex model.
+The awesome thing about ensemble methods, and the generalisation of Scikit-Learn models, is that you can put an ensemble in an enseble!
+{: .callout}

-VotingRegressor can fit several base estimators, on the whole dataset, then will take the average of the individual predictions to form a final prediction.
+A VotingRegressor can train several base estimators on the whole dataset, and it can take the average of the individual predictions to form a final prediction.

 ~~~
 from sklearn.ensemble import (